superctr/QuattroPlay/readme.md

 *	Mostly everything works.
 *	Position envelopes (used by a few songs in _Cyber Commando_) are not supported.
-*	No playlist support.
-It won't happen until the frontend code is rewritten.
-*	The UI performance isn't great on Linux and macOS.
-This appears to be due to a prolem with SDL's own rendering API.

 ## Copyright